 Residents must notify HRL in writing, before the Commencement Date of this Agreement, if they plan to arrive late to avoid cancellation of their assignment.

 5. ROOM ASSIGNMENTS: Assignments for returning resident students will correspond to the rooms chosen during the returning student selection process unless otherwise specified by HRL.
-New students will be assigned on a first-come, first served basis, based on the date the housing application is received by HRL.
-Every effort is made to honor specific roommate and residence hall requests, however, space limitations and high demand for specific halls may prevent honoring all requests.
-The HRL has the sole right to make room assignments and room changes.
+New student’s housing assignments will be made at the discretion of HRL.
+Every effort is made to honor specific roommate and room type requests, however, space limitations and high demand for specific spaces may prevent honoring requests.
+HRL has the sole right to make room assignments and room changes.
 The University makes all assignments without regard to race, color, religion, sexual orientation or national origin and rejects all requests for changes of assignments based on reasons of race, color, religion, sexual orientation or national origin.
 HRL reserves the right to discard or store at no liability personal property remaining in an assigned room after the room has been reassigned to another resident or is not vacated at the prescribed time.
 Residents who are academically suspended or dismissed from the University will forfeit their priority room assignment.
-If the Resident receives special permission to enroll, an alternate assignment will be made for their room assignment meaning the resident will not receive their original room assignment.
+If the Resident receives special permission to enroll, an alternate assignment will be made for his or her room assignment -- meaning the resident will not receive his or her original room assignment.

 A. ROOM CHANGES: Requests for assignment changes will not be accepted during the first three (3) weeks of each semester.
 Thereafter, Resident must submit requests for assignment changes in writing via the Assignment Change Process form.
 Every attempt will be made to honor requests; however no guarantees can be made.
 Requests from freshman residents to move into upper-class areas will not be accepted.
 Residents may change rooms only after first receiving official authorization from HRL.
 Residents who make an unauthorized room change will incur a charge of $300 and may be required to return to their original assignment.
 Unauthorized room changes may result in Code of Conduct proceedings, administrative charges, or cancellation of the Agreement.